 \subsection{Evaluation protocol}

-Due to the uncertainty in the ground-truth labels and the fact that what matters to the Cryo-EM practitioners is the quality of the reconstructed volume, we devised an evaluation protocol based on the Cryo-EM Gold Standard \citep{Henderson2012}, which is a per-entry 2-fold cross-validation strategy in which the poses of each half of the data are independently estimated and used to reconstruct two volumes (half-maps).
-For benchmarking supervised methods, it involves training an independent model for each dataset half to infer the poses of the other half of the dataset.
+Due to the uncertainty in the ground truth labels and the fact that what matters to Cryo-EM practitioners is the quality of the reconstructed volume, we devised an evaluation protocol inspired by the Cryo-EM gold standard \citep{Henderson2012}, which is a per-entry 2-fold cross-validation strategy in which the poses of each half of the data are independently estimated and used to reconstruct two volumes (half-maps).
+For benchmarking supervised methods, it involves training an independent model for each half of the dataset to infer the poses of the other half of the dataset.
 After that, the final 3D volume is computed by reconstructing the two half-maps and averaging them.
-The final averaged map can then be compared with the ground-truth map obtained from the original poses (see Figure 1).
-Since Image2Sphere predicts only rotation matrices but not image shifts, when reconstructing the volumes, we employed the ground-truth translations.
+The final averaged map can then be compared with the ground truth map obtained from the original poses (see Figure \ref{fig:eval_protocol}).
+It is important to note that the FSC resolution values derived from this comparison are analogous to map-to-model FSC resolution estimations and not equivalent to the gold standard half-to-half resolution.

+Since Image2Sphere predicts only rotation matrices but not image shifts, when reconstructing the volumes, we employed the ground truth translations.
 This could result in an overoptimistic estimation of performance, however, since the effect of the translations is tightly coupled with the accuracy of the angular estimation, this overestimation should be small.
 We leave for future work the full inference of both the rotations and translations.
-Finally, to avoid overfitting to the validation set, we performed hyperparameter tuning only over one half of the data using \(\mathrm{wMAnE}\) as metric.
+Finally, to avoid overfitting to the validation set, we performed hyperparameter tuning only one half of the data using \(\mathrm{wMAnE}\) as a metric.